MAJigsaw77/hxvlc/README.md

 3. Limitations
     > **Important**
-    > Be aware that 32bit compiling on `Desktop` doesn't work.
+    > Be aware that 32bit compiling for `desktop` target doesn't work.

 ## Linux Libs Instructions